sdrhobby/MyAstroSessions/README.md

 As soon as there is a folder starting with the mentioned date prefix, it is treated as a capture session.
 The name of the direct parent folder is interpreted as the name of the Astro-Object that was the target of the session.

-If you use filters the lights part may also look like this (any folder name that does not start with a "." or "_" directly below the lights folder is treated as a Filter):
+Btw. if you use filters the lights part may also look like this (any folder name that does not start with a "." or "_" directly below the lights folder is treated as a Filter):

-    - 2023-03-09-Capture session 2
+    - **2023-03-09**-Capture session 2
       - lights
           - L
               - lots of images